jeremychiefgeek/BlackJackOdin/Readme.md

-# 🂡 Command-Line Blackjack in Odin
+# 🂡 Command-Line Blackjack in Odin (WORK IN PROGRESS)

 ## 📝 Project Overview
 A minimalist command-line Blackjack game written in the [Odin programming language](https://odin-lang.org/).
 This project demonstrates core programming concepts in Odin including I/O handling, control flow, and data structures, while providing a playable and interactive blackjack experience in the terminal.